bexgif/stock-portfolio-optimiser/README.md

-# 🧠 AI-Powered Stock Portfolio Optimiser
+# AI-Powered Stock Portfolio Optimiser - 1st Class Grade Achieved

 This project is an **AI-driven financial analysis tool** that uses **Data Science**, **Big Data** techniques, and **Cloud Integration** to optimise a stock portfolio based on historical price data of leading tech companies.